anyaevostinar/anyaevostinar.github.io/classes/111-w26/syllabus.md

 * Asking gen AI to give you practice exam questions to study
 * Asking gen AI to explain a class concept that you are struggling with (but triple check it is giving accurate information!)
 * I am exploring creating a custom chatbot to provide acceptable help on the homeworks.
 If I do provide one of these, you can use it in the way that it is intended to be used.
+* Making an image to go along with your submission to something for fun (please cite and include the prompt)

 Borderline (i.e. you could easily slip into unacceptable):
 * Asking outside gen AI to help you understand what an assignment is asking